chromaui/chromatic-docs/document.md

 If your stories make use of non-HTTPS content (for instance images), the iframe we deliver live view will fail to load, as modern browsers do not allow mixed content (HTTP content hosted within HTTPS pages).

-To fix this, simply ensure all resources used by your stories are hosted via HTTPS.
+To fix this, ensure all resources used by your stories are hosted via HTTPS.

 </details>